 Each body has nine committees.
 They work together with the Federal Council, experts, departments and NGO’s and two committees of (financial) supervision.

-Both bodies elect a president and vice-president for a maximum period of one year.
-The consistent and successful choice in the Swiss Constitution to control the concentration of power.
+Both bodies elect a president and vice-president for a maximum period of one year, reflecting the consistent and successful choice in the Swiss Constitution to control the concentration of power.

 The Council of States can be the initiator of legislation or can be the first to deal with a proposal or decision of the Government.

-The Council of States is then the Erstrat, but Zweitrat when the National Council is the first in this respect.
+The Council of States is then the “Erstrat” (first council) , but “Zweitrat” (second council) when the National Council is the first in this respect

 The presidents of the Council of States and the National Council draw up a schedule.
 The Council of States has taken a small lead over the National Council and is Erstrat in 55% of the cases (many hundreds a year).

 Both chambers must fully agree on every letter and comma.
-In case of disagreement, there is first a Differenzbereinigungsverfahren, a procedure to reach an agreement with a maximum of three subsequent efforts.
+In case of disagreement, there is first a “Differenzbereinigungsverfahren”, a procedure to reach an agreement within a maximum of three subsequent efforts.

-They usually succeed to bridge the differences.
-An Einigungskonferenz is the last resort to agree when this procedure fails.
+They usually succeed to bridge their differences.
+An Einigungskonferenz is the last resort to reach an agreement when this procedure fails.
 Thirteen members of each body discuss, compromise, and almost always reach an agreement.
-It is the end of the legislation process when they fail.
-It rarely happens.
+It is the end of the legislation process when they fail, but this rarely happens.

 The relationship with the cantons

-The political relationship with the cantons, the cantonal governments, and the cantonal parliaments will get attention in other articles.
+The political relationship with the cantons, the cantonal governments, and the cantonal parliaments will be covered in future articles.

-The members of the Council of States vote as independent members of a federal body without any instruction of the cantons (Instruktionsverbot).
+The members of the Council of States vote as independent members of a federal body without any instructions from the cantons (Instruktionsverbot).